 Don’t force other people to say grace with you at work dinners.
 Don’t answer the phone unless you can spare the time to give the caller your full attention for the duration.
 Don’t decorate your desk with inappropriate things.

-These, and many other bits of advice, come from Ann Marie Sabath’s book, Business Etiquette: 101 Ways to Conduct Business With Charm and Savvy*.
+These, and many other bits of advice on how to get taken seriously at work, come from Ann Marie Sabath’s book, Business Etiquette: 101 Ways to Conduct Business With Charm and Savvy*.
 “Maintain confidentiality,” she says.
 “Treat your electronic correspondence with the same respect that you do any business letter or memo.
 Refrain from sharing or forwarding e-mail unless given permission to do so by the original sender.”

 Looking right for the situation is really important.
 No one will take you seriously if you turn up to a meeting in a track suit – unless you’re a sports coach.
 “Young women need to slow down their walk and talk,” says Debra Benton, an executive coach and author of CEO Material: How To Be A Leader in Any Organisation.